libretro/libretro-chailove/README.md

 To run it, execute the following:

 ```
-retroarch -L chaigame_libretro.so main.chai
+retroarch -L chailove_libretro.so main.chai
 ```

 ## Development

-Building ChaiGame takes some time, so have patience.
+Building ChaiLove takes some time, so have patience.
 Use the following command to compile the core:

 ```
 make